 Our investments in Excess MSRs are dependent on the mortgage servicer, including Freedom Mortgage, to perform its servicing obligations.
 If the mortgage servicer fails to perform its obligations and is terminated, our investments in the related Excess MSRs could lose all their value.
 In addition, many servicers also rely on subservicing arrangements with third parties and the failure of subservicers to adequately perform their services may negatively impact the servicer and, as a result, the performance an of our Excess MSRs.
 In addition, should a servicer of the Excess MSRs that we acquire fail to make required payments, under any acknowledgment agreement that we may have entered into with Ginnie Mae, Fannie Mae or Freddie Mac, we could be exposed to potential liabilities.
 Moreover, our business model heavily relies upon our strategic alliance with Freedom Mortgage and our acquiring Excess MSRs through our relationship with Freedom Mortgage.
 To the extent Freedom Mortgage loses its ability to serve as a servicer for one or more of the GSEs, we could face significant adverse consequences.
 Similarly, if Freedom Mortgage is unable to successfully execute its business strategy or no longer maintains its financial viability, our business strategy would be materially adversely affected and our results of operations would suffer.
+In addition, to the extent we invest in mortgage servicing rights, we will be exposed to the credit and performance risk of the subservicer we engage.
 See our 2013 Annual Report on Form 10-K for a complete list of risk factors related to our business.